-We have a Code of Conduct for Employees which applies to all staff members and contactors, within Cairns Catholic Education, engaged on a casual, fixed term or continuing basis, either pursuant to a contract of employment or appointed to a role at the school pursuant to an agreement with a religious order.
+We have a Code of Conduct for Employees which applies to all staff members and contactors, within CEDC, engaged on a casual, fixed term or continuing basis, either pursuant to a contract of employment or appointed to a role at the school pursuant to an agreement with a religious order.

 The Code of Conduct states that our staff must always act appropriately and professionally in their interactions with students and observe appropriate boundaries, behaviour and contact with students.
-The Code of Conduct also covers expectations of staff in relation to risk management and duty of care obligations to students, including but not limited to compliance with laws, standards and Cairns Catholic Education policies and procedures.
+The Code of Conduct also covers expectations of staff in relation to risk management and duty of care obligations to students, including but not limited to compliance with laws, standards and CEDC policies and procedures.

-2.1 Code of Conduct for Parents, Volunteers and Visitors
+2.2 Parents, Volunteers and Visitors Code of Conduct

 We have a Code of Conduct for Parents, Volunteers and Visitors that defines their standards of conduct to ensure a safe learning environment for all students and staff.
-It relates to all parents, volunteers and visitors who interact within our school and Catholic Education Services and applies to when present at school and school sponsored meetings/functions within and outside of school hours.
+It relates to all parents, volunteers and visitors who interact within our schools, colleges and CEDC and applies to when present at school and school sponsored meetings/functions within and outside of school hours environment, involving all groups in the school community.
+This is published on the school public website.
+As defined in the Student Behaviour Support Policy, the plan reflects the shared values and expectations that guide our school's approach to student behaviour support and to maintaining a safe, supportive and respectful learning environment.